comunicar-una-pagina-web-con-asyncwebsockets-en-el-esp8266

 • Example 2: The server uses a broadcast to inform clients of the value of ‘millis()’

 Example 1 is commented in the code.
-As it is, the code executes example 2, which uses broadcast.
+As it stands, the code runs example 2, which uses broadcast.

 Simple, but enough to illustrate the connection without “masking” it with additional elements.
 Let’s get to work!

-On the one hand, our main program is basically identical to the “normal” Websockets, simply adapting the method names to the library.
+On one hand, our main program is basically identical to “normal” Websockets, simply adapting the method names to the library.

-Just highlight the use of the broadcast function, which we use in example 2 (just like we did in the previous post).
+Just highlight the use of the broadcast function, which we use in example 2 (same as we did in the previous post).

 #include <ESP8266WiFi.h>